rancher/os/docs/cloud-config/index.md

 ---

-## Cloud Config through Cloud-Init
+## Configure RancherOS through Cloud Config
 ---

-We currently support a very small portion of cloud-init.
-The cloud-init process is able to consume and execute data from user-data.
-Depending on the format of the information found, the process will behave differenty.
-If the user-data is a script (starting with the proper #!<interpreter>), we will execute it.
-If the user-data starts with `#cloud-config`, it will be processed by cloud-init.
-This cloud config is used for initial configuration on the very first boot of a server.
-Without the `#cloud-config` as the first line, the cloud-init will not interpret the file as a cloud-config file.
+Cloud config is a declarative configuration file supported by many Linux distributions.
+A Linux OS supporting cloud config will invoke a `cloud-init` process during startup to parse the cloud config file and configure the operating system.

+RancherOS runs its own `cloud-init` process in a system container.
+The `cloud-init` process will attempt to retrieve the cloud config file from a variety of data sources.
+Once `cloud-init` obtains a cloud config file, it configures the Linux OS according to the content of the cloud config file.

+When you create a RancherOS instance on AWS, for example, you can optionally specify a cloud config file.
+The cloud config file is then passed to the RancherOS instance as `user-data`.
+Inside the RanchreOS instance, the `cloud-init` process will retrieve the content of the cloud config file through the AWS cloud config data source: which simply extracts the content of `user-data` received by the VM instance.
+If the file starts with "`#cloud-config`", `cloud-init` will interpret that file as a cloud config file.
+If the file starts with `#!<interpreter>` (e.g., `#!/bin/sh`), `cloud-init` will simply execute that file.
+You can place any configuration commands in the file as scripts.

 A cloud config file uses a YAML format.
 YAML is easy to understand and easy to parse.
 For more information on YAML, please go [here](http://www.yaml.org/start.html).
 The most important formatting principle is indentation or whitespace.
 This indentation indicates relationships of the items to one another.
 If something is indented more than the previous line, it is a sub-item of the top item that is less indented.